hariprasath-v/Machinehack-analytics-olympiad-2022/README.md

 # About

-### Create a machine learning model to help an insurance company understand which claims are worth rejecting and the claims which should be accepted for reimbursement.
+### Create a machine learning model to help an insurance company understand which claims are worth rejecting and the claims that should be accepted for reimbursement.

 ### The Final Competition score is 0.68081